 INSTEAD tell her she made a good decision.

 Your loved one has spent time and energy figuring out her plan of action.
 Be a source of support for her.
 Unless she directly asks for your input, affirm and support her decisions.

 DO NOT SAY “Aren’t you glad that is over?!”

 Just because the active treatment may be complete, it does not mean that the stress goes away.
 In fact, I have worked with several women whose worry and stress increased after the cancer treatment.
 Why?
 Because, while their healthcare professionals were actively treating and evaluating the “progress” of the cancer during treatment, once that was over, no one was regularly assessing the recovery.
 The fear of relapse can be very strong and real for many.

 INSTEAD let them know you are happy for them that the difficult treatments are over and acknowledge that “moving on can be hard.”

-While you certainly don’t want to assume how she is feeling, try offering up the possibility that post treatment may still be stressful.
-This will open a door for her to potentially share with you her fears or, at least, help normalize her distress.
+While you don’t want to assume how she is feeling, try offering up the possibility that post treatment may still be stressful.
+This will open a door to potentially share her fears or, at least, help normalize her distress.

 Try these approaches to help your loved one better cope with cancer.
 It will help them- and you- feel better.

 Dr. Elizabeth Lombardo is a Licensed Practicing Psychologist with a Ph.D. in Psychology and a Master's degree in Physical Therapy, and the authority on how to crush your inner critic so that you can live a life of purpose, fulfillment and True Success™.
 She’s America’s most trusted celebrity psychologist with over 100 national media interviews.
 She writes for Combined Insurance in an effort to help educate readers, but her medical opinions and advice are for entertainment purposes only and should not be considered a substitute for visiting your doctor.